-Currently, the FootWarmer is only available for the Refreshed Model S (April 2016 and newer).
-It does not fit in the older classic Model S. The Model 3 and X uses a different airflow that appears to distribute the airflow more evenly to the feet.
+The FootWarmer only works for the Refreshed Model S (April 2016 through December 2020).
+It does not fit in the older classic Model S. The newest Model S Plaid/LR (made after January-2021) and the Model X/3/Y uses a different airflow that appears to distribute the airflow more evenly to the feet.
 Our FootWarmer installs in less than a minute and only requires a Phillips screwdriver to lock the module into place.
 No cuts or modifications are required to your Tesla and it can be removed at any time.

 The following two-minute time-lapse shows a shoe on the accelerator getting a 10-degree rise over a 2-minute period.
 No foot was in the shoe to avoid skewing the results with body heat.
 The fan was set at 8, and airflow directed to the feet.
 Without the Footwarmer insert, almost no heat appeared on the shoe.